rkillickdev/rewind/TESTING.md

 <br>

-**Snapshot Edit Form**
+### **Snapshot Edit Form**

-The Snapshot Edit form is pre-populated data for the specified snapshot.
+The Snapshot Edit form is pre-populated with data for the specified snapshot.
 If no changes are made and the form is submitted there should be no validation warnings.
 Changes made to the title or image fields should throw an alert on submission if the updated field is no longer valid.

 | Field | Action | Expected Outcome | Pass/Fail |
 | ---- | ---- | ---- | ---- |